Core Energy Desks · Trading Desk

 4. Storage Valuation Errors

-6. Weather Models Traders Don’t Trust
+6. Weather Models Traders Do Not Trust

-8. MTM as an Estimate
+8. Mark to Market as an Estimate

 9. P&L Attribution on Gas Desks

-10. Model Overrides & Governance
+10. Model Overrides and Governance

 12. Stressing Models, Not Markets

-13. Managing Quant & Analytics Teams
+13. Managing Quant and Analytics Teams

-14. Case Study: Model-Driven Gas Loss
+14. Case Study: A Model-Driven Gas Loss

 Module 5 - Risk, Credit & Survival (Chapters 63-78) 16 chapters